 There are many resources to assist you in identifying and extending your network through new associations and organizations.
-These resources are listed to the right and in Exercise 6a: Networking Checklist for your reference:
+These resources are listed in the Networking Checklist for your reference:

 Military Colleagues - As a member of the military you already have an extensive network in place.
 You need to let your military colleagues know that you are actively searching for a job.
 Military friends and associates who have already transitioned to the private sector can be especially helpful, for they know first-hand where the hidden jobs are within their organizations.
 For those who you’ve lost touch, use these veteran search websites to locate them:

 Military Associations – As a transitioning service member, you have the opportunity to join a variety of military associations, many of which offer some form of job search assistance.
 Being a member of such an association significantly expands your opportunity to network with other veterans, many of whom are employed in the private sector.
 Consider joining one or more of these associations.